semgrep/semgrep-docs/docs/troubleshooting/gitlab-sast.md

 # Troubleshooting GitLab SAST

-GitLab includes a SAST analyzer that uses Semgrep to find vulnerabilities.
-If you suspect your issue lies with GitLab, check [GitLab’s SAST troubleshooting guide](https://docs.gitlab.com/ee/user/application_security/sast/#troubleshooting).

-If you're having trouble and you suspect the issue lies with Semgrep, you can find some advice below.
+GitLab SAST includes and maintains a Semgrep integration called [`semgrep-sast`](https://gitlab.com/gitlab-org/security-products/analyzers/semgrep) for vulnerability finding.

+!!! info
+    Please visit [GitLab’s SAST troubleshooting guide](https://docs.gitlab.com/ee/user/application_security/sast/#troubleshooting) for help with general GitLab SAST issues.

 [TOC]

-# If the Semgrep SAST CI job is slow
+# If the `semgrep-sast` CI job is slow

-The Semgrep SAST job should take less than a minute to scan a large project with 50k lines of Python and TypeScript code.
+The `semgrep-sast` job should take less than a minute to scan a large project with 50k lines of Python and TypeScript code.
 If you see worse performance,
 please [reach out](../support.md) to the Semgrep maintainers for help with tracking down the cause.
 Long runtimes are typically caused by just one rule or source code file taking too long.
+You can also try these solutions:

-## Tip #1: Review global CI job configuration
+## Solution #1: Review global CI job configuration

 You might be creating large files or directories in your GitLab CI config's `before_script:`, `cache:`, or similar sections.
-The Semgrep SAST job will scan all files available to it, not just the source code committed to git, so if for example you have a cache configuration of
+The `semgrep-sast` job will scan all files available to it, not just the source code committed to git, so if for example you have a cache configuration of

 ```yaml